Overview: Why Do Head and Neck Hurt Together?

 Cervicogenic headache (CGH) is defined as a secondary headache whose origin is in cervical structures, most frequently the C2-C3 and C1-C2 facet joints.
 It accounts for 15-20% of chronic headaches.
 Pain typically begins in the neck or occiput and radiates to the forehead, eye, or ipsilateral ear, worsening with cervical movements and sustained postures.

-Diagnostic criteria include: unilateral pain without side shift, precipitated by neck movements or pressure on cervical points, limitation of cervical range of motion, and abolition of pain with anesthetic block of the corresponding facets.
-Distinction from migraine is clinically important because treatments differ.
+Diagnostic criteria include: unilateral pain without side shift, triggered by neck movement or pressure on cervical points, reduced cervical range of motion, and abolition of pain with anesthetic block of the corresponding facets.
+Distinguishing this from migraine is clinically important because treatments differ.

 Temporomandibular Disorder (TMD) and Temporal Headache